What is an annual review?

 Annual Reviews should:

-• gather and assess information about the child or young person's progress and their access to teaching and learning
+• gather and review information about the child or young person's progress.
+And their access to teaching and learning

-• review the special educational provision made, ensuring it is effective
+• review the special educational provision made, to make sure it is effective

-• review the health and social care provision made, ensuring it is effective
+• review the health and social care provision made, to make sure it is effective

 • review any interim targets

-• consider the appropriateness of the EHCP and any changes that are required
+• consider the appropriateness of the EHCP and any changes required

-Annual Reviews must be undertaken in partnership with the child or young person and their parent carers and take into account their views, including the right to request a personal budget.
+• be carried out in partnership with the child or young person and their parent carers

 Children aged 0 to 5

-Local Authorities should consider reviewing an EHCP for a child under 5 at least every three to six months to ensure that the provision continues to be appropriate.
-Such reviews would complement the duty to carry out a review at least annually, but may be streamlined and not necessarily require the attendance of the full range of professionals, depending on the needs of the child.
+Local Authorities should consider reviewing EHCPs for children under 5 at least every 3 to 6 months to make sure provision remains appropriate.
+Such reviews would complement the duty to carry out a review at least every 12 months.
+They may be streamlined.
+Depending on the needs of the child, they do not necessarily need attendance from the full range of professionals.

 Transfers between phases of education

-An EHCP must be reviewed and amended in sufficient time prior to a child or young person moving between key phases of education.
-This is to allow for planning for and, where necessary commissioning of support and provision at the new institution.
+An EHCP must be reviewed and amended in sufficient time before a child or young person moves between key phases of education.
+This is to allow for planning, and, if necessary, commissioning of support and provision at the new institution.

 • early years provider to school